asllop/RunPack/TUTORIAL.md

 5 count.down
 ```

-The word `lex` simply defines a prefix that will be added to every word defined with `def`.
-This way we can avoid name collision, also giving the code the appearance of a hierarchical structure.
+The word `lex` simply sets a prefix that will be added to every word defined with `def`.
+This way we can avoid name collisions, and also have the appearance of a hierarchical structure in the code.

+The most valuable lesson I want you to learn is that a word definition is never too small.
+Even a word that only contains one word inside it (like `count.clean`), it's worth it if it clarifies the code.

 ## 6. Objects